harlan-zw/unlighthouse/docs/content/1.guide/guides/route-definitions.md

+---
-# Route Definitions
+title: Route Definitions

-Route definitions are an optional feature of Unlighthouse.
+description: Route definitions are an optional feature of Unlighthouse.
+---

-Providing them will give you more intelligent sampling and file hints.
+Providing route definitions will give you more intelligent sampling and file hints.

 When you start Unlighthouse, it will try and map your page files to [route definitions](/api/glossary/#route-definition).